mmbman/Katagiri/bendowa-notes.md

 #### Updated February 18, 2026

-On this page I provide notes and links to where Katagiri Roshi commented on Zen Master Dōgen’s *Bendōwa*: “A Talk on Pursuing the Way” or where he discussed key terms used in it.
+On this page I provide notes and links to where Katagiri Roshi commented on Zen Master Dōgen’s *Bendōwa*: “A Talk on Pursuing the Way”, or where he discussed key terms used in it.
 This document is a work in progress.
 I will update it as I transcribe talks and find additional references.

 “SZ” indicates text from the Sotoshu translation of *Shobogenzo*.